 Smoky Bean and Veggie Chili with Lime Tortilla Chips

-The other things that’s so great about this recipe is that it is super versatile.
+This recipe is so versatile and flexible in terms of ingredients, too.
 Don’t have lentils?
 Throw in pinto beans.
 Don’t have sweet potato?
 Use carrots or winter squash.
-It can be spicy, as thick or thin as you want… it’s just so flexible in terms of ingredients.
+It can be spicy, as thick or thin as you want.

 WHAT TO REMEMBER WHEN NOT USING MEASUREMENTS:

 - There is no “right” ratio of sweet potato to beans to mushrooms, etc. It really is all about how much you want.
 If you’re not sure?
 Start with about equal amounts of those main ingredients and add more of certain ones as you see fit.

 - This goes the same with the spices.
 Everyone has different taste preferences, so the beauty about not using measurements and following strict guidelines is you can go light or heavy with any of the spices based on your preference.
 Your taste buds are key here!

 - The thickness is very easy to adjust.
 Too thick?
 Add more water or broth.
 Too thin?
 Simply simmer long enough to evaporate some of that extra liquid.

 - White or crimini mushrooms, sliced

 - Zucchini, diced